HelperLine/gae-test-flask/README.md

-# Google App Engine Test - Setup + Secure Environmen Variables
+# GAE Test - Setup + Secure Environment Variables

+*GAE = "Google App Engine"*

-Basic `app.yaml` for regular flask setup.
+1. Basic `app.yaml` for regular flask setup.
 Setup `standard` for now.

-Environment variables - idea: Setting them with Google Datastore.
+2. Environment variables - idea: Setting them with Google Datastore.
 Since the App Engine app is automatically authenticated with the Datastore to its project, it is just a simple query

 <br/>